Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Februari 2026 14.13.38 UTC
+- WIB: Rabu, 18 Februari 2026 15.58.23 UTC
-- WITA: Rabu, 18 Februari 2026 15.13.38 UTC
+- WITA: Rabu, 18 Februari 2026 16.58.23 UTC
-- WIT: Rabu, 18 Februari 2026 16.13.38 UTC
+- WIT: Rabu, 18 Februari 2026 17.58.23 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

 Kategori: success